Learning About Malignant Hyperthermia

 What is malignant hyperthermia?

-Malignant hyperthermia is a rare, life-threatening reaction to some drugs used during surgery or other procedures.
-These drugs include medicines to make you unconscious.
-They also include medicines to help your muscles relax.
-The reaction can happen during or after surgery.
+Malignant hyperthermia is a rare, life-threatening reaction to some medicines used during a procedure or surgery.
+These medicines may be used to make you unconscious.
+They also may help your muscles relax.
+The reaction can happen during or after a procedure or surgery.

 What causes it?

-It's triggered by certain drugs that are used during general anesthesia.
-It's most likely to happen to people who have a rare problem that may be passed down in families.
+It's triggered by certain medicines that are used during general anesthesia.
+It's most likely to happen to people who have a rare problem with anesthesia that may be passed down in families.

 What are the symptoms?

-The first signs are high levels of carbon dioxide in the blood and a fast heart rate.
-Other severe reactions can also happen.
+The first signs usually start during or right after surgery.
+They include fast breathing, a fast heart rate, and muscle spasms.
+The anesthesia provider will check for high levels of carbon dioxide in the blood.
 You may have stiff muscles and a very high body temperature.
 Muscle tissue can break down as well.

 How is it treated?